25 Amazing Facts About Science for School Assembly.

 Amazing Science Facts That Will Blow Your Mind: Perfect for School Assemblies

-Science should not only be taught to the students but also be made clear to the learner how science is important in life.
+Science should not only be taught to students but also clearly explained to them why it is important in life.

-This article 25 Amazing Facts For School Assembly About Science facts that are perfect for school assemblies, organized into easy-to-follow categories.
+This article, 25 Amazing Facts About Science for School Assemblies, is organized into easy-to-follow categories.

 Also read: 76 Best Small Amazing Facts For School Assembly.

-25 Amazing Facts For School Assembly About Science
+25 Amazing Facts About Science for School Assembly

-Can you imagine that your wonderful brain is inhabited by approximately 86 billion neurons?
+Brainpower.
+Can you imagine that your incredible brain houses about 86 billion neurons?

-A neuron can establish contact with thousands of other neurons and thus form a huge network.
+A neuron can connect with thousands of others, forming an extensive network.

-Neuroscientist David Eagleman shares that the human brain is as fast as an ultra-modern supercomputer, telling us that this is truly nature’s masterpiece.
+Neuroscientist David Eagleman explains that the human brain is as fast as a cutting-edge supercomputer, demonstrating that this is truly nature’s masterpiece.

 Cellular Marvels.